apptentive/apptentive-trigger-io/README.md

 );
 ```

-You can also listen for our `unreadMessageCountChanged` notification.
+You can also register a listener that will be notifid when the number of unread messages changes.

 ```javascript
 forge.apptentive.addUnreadMessageCountChangedListener(callback);